-Computer Applications 1 will develop or enhance keyboarding skills, file management and introduce some of the Microsoft Office Suite applications; including Word, Excel, and PowerPoint.
+Computer Applications 1 will develop or enhance keyboarding skills, file management and introduce some of the Microsoft Office Suite applications; including Word, Outlook, and PowerPoint.
 Students learn applications that are transferable to both current and future academic endeavors, as well as, skills required in the workplace.

-Computer Applications 2 gives students the opportunity to learn how to use advanced features of Microsoft Word, Excel and PowerPoint, and basic applications of Publisher and Access.
+Computer Applications 2 gives students the opportunity to learn how to use advanced features of Microsoft Word, Excel and Access.
 Coursework includes: formatting, graphing, designing presentations and using spreadsheet formula operations to complete common assignments that relate to the business world.

 This course is an elective in the Business Management & Administration Program of Study.

-Portland Community College credit available.
-(CAS 121 and CAS 133)
+Portland Community College credit available (CAS 121 and CAS 133)

-Introduction to Business 1-2:
+Introduction to Business 1-2